-That’s a question that came to mind this summer when everyone from the New York Times to People Magazine (thanks to Gwyneth Paltrow’s osteopenia) was reporting on the two contradictory health concerns without explaining how this could be.
+That’s a question that comes to mind each summer when everyone seems to be reporting on two contradictory health concerns—skin-cancer levels are high and vitamin D levels are low—without explaining how this could be.

-For those who missed the brouhaha over sun exposure, the discussion has settled into two camps:
+For those who’ve missed the brouhaha over sun exposure in years past, the discussion has settled into two camps:

-So what does the average (non-lifeguard) New Yorker do about the confusing news that the sun’s ultraviolet rays are both the bane and the boon of our health?
+So what does the average (non-lifeguard) person do about the confusing news that the sun’s ultraviolet rays are both the bane and the boon of our health?
 We bring you three tips from experts greater than ourselves:

 1. Keep slathering on the sunscreen.

 “There’s not enough scientific data at this time that proves vitamin D deficient diseases are caused by wearing sunblock,” says Dr. Sadick.
 Incidental sun exposure, including what seeps through your sunscreen, may be plenty, says a Skin Cancer Foundation report.
 Worried about crappy ingredients on your skin?
 Here are the best natural sunscreens we’ve tested.

 2. Plan meals to include vitamin D-rich foods.

 Salmon and other fatty fish, or fortified milk and mylk products—especially if you’re over 40.
 Our skin’s ability to help convert sunlight into vitamin D decreases with age, says a study in the Journal of the American Osteopathic Association.
 Because there just aren’t that many foods with vitamin D, vegans are left to make due with less than appealing choices like fortified orange juice, margarine, and some boxed cereals—oh, and mushrooms.
 Side note: most vitamin D supplements are not vegan.